-GeoCurrents is a map-illustrated forum dedicated to the global geography of current events.
-It provides historical background, regional analysis, and political and intellectual context for events, both major and minor, as long as they bear on larger issues and have a clear geographic expression.
-The site also emphasizes linguistics, as the spatial patterning of language and the geographical distribution of speech communities have profound bearing on the human condition.
+GeoCurrents is a map-illustrated forum dedicated to global geography, especially as it relates to current events.
+This website seeks to provide historical background, regional analysis, and political and intellectual context for issues in the news, both major and minor, as long as they have a clear geographic expression.
+Cultural geography, particularly as expressed in matters of language and religion, is also emphasized.

 GeoCurrents regularly provides new maps of economic and social conditions, elections, and conflicts.
 The base-maps used to construct these illustrations are offered to the public for free download, in easy-to-use PowerPoint and Keynote formats.
 All GeoCurrents original maps, as well as customizable base-maps, are found under the heading “GC Maps” on the site’s main menu bar, located just above the most recent post, as well as at the top of each individual post or page.
 They are organized both thematically and by country.
 Two much more detailed cartographic productions are also found here: the GeoCurrents Demic Atlas, which subdivides the world not into independent countries but rather into aggregations of approximately 100 million inhabitants; and two GeoCurrents language maps of the Caucasus.